-The Adviser not the Fund pays the Sub-Adviser a monthly sub-advisory fee an annual rate (stated as a percentage of the average daily net assets of the Fund) computed at the annual rate of 2.50% on assets up to \$1 billion; 2.25% on assets over \$1 billion and less than \$5 billion; 1.75% on assets over \$5 billion and less than \$10 billion; and 0.75% on assets over \$10 billion.
+The Adviser not the Fund pays the Sub-Adviser 0.65% of the average net assets of the Fund.
 The Sub-Adviser is required to furnish, at its own expense, all investment facilities necessary to perform its obligations under the Sub-Advisory Agreement.
 Pursuant to the Sub-Advisory Agreement between the Adviser and Sub-Adviser, the Sub-Adviser is entitled to receive an annual sub-advisory fee, which is paid by the Adviser, not the Fund.
-The Sub-Adviser participates in the Adviser's fee waiver described above because it has agreed to waive 0.25% of its sub-advisory fee for the same period as the Adviser's waiver.
-The Sub-Advisory Agreement was approved by the Board including by a majority of the Independent Trustees, at a meeting held on December 9, 2022.
-A discussion regarding the basis for the Board's approval of the Sub-Advisory Agreement with respect to the Fund, will be available in the Fund's next available shareholder report.
+The Sub-Advisory Agreement was approved by the Board including by a majority of the Independent Trustees, at a Meeting held on November 29, 2023.
+A discussion regarding the basis for the Board's approval of the Sub-Advisory Agreement with respect to the Fund, will be available in the Fund's first shareholder report.